SevenShepherd/SevenShepherd.github.io/_posts/2024-09-15-false-teachers-are-arrogant-and-lack-understanding.markdown

 >
 > &mdash; 1 Timothy 6:3-4 NET / NLT (a. tn Grk “teaches other doctrines,” (different from apostolic teaching, cf. 1 Tim 1:3).)

 When false teachers teach falsehoods, like deceptive assent only versions of the Gospel, they either purposefully, or inadvertently lead their congregations into destruction.
-Once you identify these wolves, flee from them. **Repentance and faith go hand and hand.**
+Once you identify these wolves, flee from them. **Repentance and faith go hand in hand.**

 > The gospel can be summarized in different ways.
 Sometimes faith alone is named as the one thing necessary for salvation (see John 3:16; Acts 16:31; Rom.
 10:9; Eph.
 2:8–9), other times repentance alone is named (Luke 24:47; Acts 3:19; 5:31; 17:30; 2 Cor.
 7:10), and sometimes both are named (Acts 20:21). **Genuine faith always involves repentance, and vice versa**.
 >